abdullah-0052/IoT-Based-Otopark-System-and-Mobile-App/README.md

-This project will make people's parking processes easier in big cities and crowded places. to make it easy and efficient.
-Smart Parking System provides suitable parking spaces for drivers.
-It saves time and reduces traffic congestion by helping them find it quickly. reduces.
-In addition, by encouraging the effective use of parking spaces, urban parking areas Optimizes management.
-The mobile application developed for users allows parking spaces allows drivers to find parking more quickly and easily minimizes the time they spend.
+The IoT-based Smart Parking System aims to optimize and enhance parking processes in major cities and crowded areas.
+By assisting drivers in quickly locating suitable parking spaces, it saves time and reduces traffic congestion.
+Moreover, the system facilitates more efficient utilization of parking facilities, thereby optimizing urban management.
+An IoT-enabled mobile application developed specifically for users accelerates and simplifies the discovery of vacant parking spaces, minimizing search times.
+This initiative aims to address urban parking challenges and promote sustainable transportation systems.
+In this context, the IoT-based Smart Parking System is seen as a significant step towards improving daily life for drivers while enhancing urban traffic management and environmental sustainability.

 ![image](https://github.com/abdullah-0052/Smart-Otopark-SystemArduino-and-Mobile--App/assets/168473906/f7b65dcc-615d-43cb-8a1f-4ac460eaeadc)